AharonRaanan/DBProject-318406014_315407403/README.md

 Nursing home - medicine

-The system stores data on residents, doctors, medications, and the relationships between them.
+The system stores data on residents, doctors, medications, and the relationships between them Doctor visits, treatments, medications that each resident should take (if needed), and more.

 ERD (Entity-Relationship Diagram)